dogweather/yahboom-raspi-cooling-fan/README.md

 yahboom-raspi-cooling-fan
 =========================

+Crowd-sourced code for the "Yahboom Raspberry Pi Cooling HAT with Intelligent Temperature Control":

 ![HAT Image](yahboom-rgb-pi-hat.jpg)

-Crowd-sourced code for the "Yahboom Raspberry Pi Cooling HAT with Intelligent Temperature Control".
-It's been tested on Raspberry Pi OS 32-bit.
+This code has been tested on Raspberry Pi
+OS 32-bit.

 How to run the Python code